fstarnaud/ozp-documentation-wiki/Iteration-37.md

 ### Backend (new):

 * Release Management
-  * Establish and configure Staging env
+  * Establish and configure Staging env (PostgreSQL, Nginx)
-  * Begin to work data migration scripts
+  * Begin to work data migration script (moving existing data to new backend)
+  * Test process for database migrations (for when new backend is in place)
   * Begin to update puppet scripts
   * Performance testing